Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ### App Testing

-- **God Mode:** Activate it by pressing `Command+G` in the main app window to toggle the **GOD MODE** UI.
-When enabled, a "GOD MODE" button appears in the header that allows running all enabled reservations immediately, bypassing the normal scheduling system.
+- **God Mode:** Activate it by pressing `Command+G` to toggle the **GOD MODE** UI.
+When enabled, a "GOD MODE" button appears in the header that runs all enabled reservations immediately (parallel), bypassing scheduling.
 - **Advanced Settings:** Available to all users for customizing:
   - Browser window visibility during automation
   - Custom autorun timing (default: 6:00 PM)